KhronosGroup/glTF/specification/README.md

     },
 ```

 The node `node-box` has two children, `node_1` and `node-camera_1`.
-Each of those nodes could in turn have their own children, creating a hierarchy of nodes.
+Each of those nodes could in turn have its own children, creating a hierarchy of nodes.

 >For Version 1.0 conformance, the glTF node hierarchy is not a directed acyclic graph (DAG) or *scene graph*, but a strict tree.
 That is, no node may be a direct or indirect descendant of more than one node.
 This restriction is meant to simplify implementation and facilitate conformance.
 The restriction may be lifted after Version 1.0.